EXPLORE THIS STORY

 War cannibalizes the American social model and confirms the need for European autonomy

-RFI and France 24 frame the budget request as the sign of an America sacrificing its social model on the altar of war.
-France 24 details: the 40% increase in a single year is 'the sharpest since World War II.'
-The war costs 'up to $2 billion a day' according to closed-door congressional briefings.
-Trump proposes $73 billion in non-military cuts -- renewables, housing, education, university grants.
-Trump's key quote, cited verbatim: 'It's not possible for us to take care of day care, Medicaid, Medicare -- we're fighting wars.'
-Senator Patty Murray fires back: 'Donald Trump is happy to spend more money on bombs in the Middle East than on families here in America.'
-Le Monde folds the budget into its multi-front live feed, drowning it in the war coverage -- an editorial choice that minimizes the economic significance in favor of the military narrative.
-Paris sees confirmation that America's war is cannibalizing resources that could fund autonomous European defense.
+RFI and France 24 frame the budget request as a sign of an America sacrificing its social model on the altar of war.
+France 24 details: the increase of over 40% in one year is 'the largest since World War II.'
+The war costs 'up to $2 billion per day' according to closed-door parliamentary briefings.
+Trump proposes $73 billion in cuts to non-military programs — renewable energy, housing, education, university scholarships.
+Trump's key phrase, cited verbatim: 'It's not possible for us to take care of day care, Medicaid, Medicare — we're fighting wars.'
+RFI translates: 'We are at war.
+We don't have time to take care of daycare.'
+Democratic Senator Patty Murray responds: 'Donald Trump is happy to spend more money on bombs in the Middle East than on families here in America.'
+Le Monde integrates the budget into its multi-front live coverage, burying it in the mass of war coverage — an editorial choice that minimizes the subject's economic importance in favor of military narrative.
+Paris sees in this confirmation that American war cannibalizes resources that could fund autonomous European defense.

-French exceptionalism: France as an alternative social protection model
+French exceptionalism: France as a model of alternative social protection

-Strategic autonomy prism: every US weakening strengthens the case for European defense
+Strategic autonomy prism: any U.S. weakening strengthens the argument for European defense

-Discreet Atlanticism: US budget criticism avoids the question of France's own defense budget
+Discreet Atlanticism: criticism of the U.S. budget avoids the question of French defense spending

 Discover how another country covers this same story.